 - Pop the Tires: Cross shoots one of the tires of the police cruiser Soneji has hijacked.

-- The Reveal: Agent Jezzie Flannigan, who partnered up with Cross to help with te kidnapping case, is revealed to have been on the know of Soneji's plan so that she and her partner Agent Devine can profit from it by stealing her from him, and asking for a ransom of ten million dollars.
+- The Reveal: Agent Jezzie Flannigan, who partnered up with Cross to help with the kidnapping case, is revealed to have been in the know on Soneji's plan so that she and her partner Agent Devine can profit from it by stealing her from him, and asking for a ransom of ten million dollars.